seibert-media/confluence-app-angular6-demo/README.md

-## Base steps to do to setup this project:
+## Rough steps to do to setup this project:

 create a base project, you should already have atlassian sdk `atlas-create-confluence-plugin`